CyriacduChatenet/CyriacduChatenet/README.md

-- 👋 Hi, I’m Cyriac du Chatenet, I'm a french 🇫🇷 Fullstack React Node developer.
+- 👋 Hi, I’m Cyriac du Chatenet, I'm a french 🇫🇷 Fullstack React NestJS developer.
 I started to code in october 2020.
 - During my studies, I'm a self-taugh, I have learn React, Vue.js and Typescript, Node.js, MongoDB and other technologies alone.
 - I have good skills in frontend, I use a lot React, Vue.js and Node.js 💻